-Self-employed professionals enjoy the flexibility, control, and creativity an independent career offers, but the challenge and uncertainty of planning for retirement is a common concern.
+As a self-employed professional, you enjoy the flexibility, control, and creativity an independent career offers.
+However, the challenge and uncertainty of planning for retirement is a common concern.
 At a traditional job, you have the benefit of built-in retirement options, but this field can be more difficult to navigate on your own.

 Fortunately, there are a number of solutions available.
 The right one for you will depend on a number of factors including your personal goals and income level, which you can discuss with a financial advisor.
 In this series, we’ll explore the retirement options available to independent contractors and provide you with what you need to know for a financially secure future.